Hemorrhagic Stroke in Emergency Medicine Medication

 These agents are indicated for the correction of abnormal hemostatic parameters.

-Fresh frozen plasma is the fluid component of blood containing the soluble clotting factors that has been separated from a unit of blood and frozen to be used in patients with blood-product deficiencies.
+Plasma, the fluid component of blood, contains the blood's soluble clotting factors.
+FFP is created by separating plasma from a unit of blood and freezing it for use in patients with blood-product deficiencies.

 Platelets